michaelharper/Laravel-Products-API/README.md

 For testing and development purposes, you can find a sample data CSV with 300 test products in the repository.
 Access the sample data here: [Sample Product Data](tests/data/sample_product_data.csv).

+## Postman Collection

+I've included the Postman Collection for testing the Laravel Products API.
+You can download it here: [Laravel Products API Postman Collection](tests/data/postman_collection.json).

 ## Support
 If you find Laravel Products API useful and would like to support its development, consider making a donation: